fplusf/fplusf/README.md

 ### $whoami

-Developing in Angular & NestJS and SvelteKit & Supabase.
+Developing apps using modern tools like Angular, ReactJS, NestJS, TypeScript, and more.
-I love EdTech and crafting software.
+I love EdTech and enjoy crafting software.

-Hobbies: Traveling, Football and Pingpong
+Hobbies: Traveling, football, and tennis.

 <!--
 **fplusf/fplusf** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.